An Overview of Cubist

 The option -C members causes Cubist to construct a model committee and specifies the number of committee members.
 When this option is invoked with five members, the results show a smaller improvement than that obtained with composite models:

-Committee models are of most benefit when single models are reasonably accurate, so they are more useful for fine-tuning good models than for overcoming the deficiencies of poor models.
-Finally, committee models can be used in conjunction with composite models if desired.
+Committee models are of most benefit when the initial model is reasonably accurate, so they are more useful for fine-tuning good models than for overcoming the deficiencies of poor models.
+Finally, committee models can be used in conjunction with composite models.
+(In this application, using a 5-member committee model with instances further reduces error on the test cases to 94.8.)

 Simplicity-accuracy trade-off

-The complexity of a model can be controlled by restricting the number of rules that it may contain.
+The complexity of a model can be controlled by restricting the number of rules that it may contain (the default value being 500 rules).
 The option -r rules sets the maximum number of rules that may be used in a model.
-For the mpg2001 application, setting the maximum number of rules to 5 gives a simpler model:
+For the fc2008 application, setting the maximum number of rules to 5 gives a simpler model:

 then